engeir/hack-md-notes/cesm_lme_deconvolution.md

 last millennium ensemble (LME) project.

 The forcing used is _net solar flux at the top of the atmosphere_ while the temperature used is the _reference height temperature_.
-From the CESM LAME set of simulations, an ensemble of five runs were performed where volcanoes were the only external forcing.
+From the CESM LME set of simulations, an ensemble of five runs were performed where volcanoes were the only external forcing.

 ## Single ensemble member <a id="single-ensemble-member"></a>